Professors

 Biography

-Prof. Gilbert M. Tumibay is a Visiting Professor of Management Information Systems and Technology Management at SolBridge International School of Business.
+Prof. Gilbert M. Tumibay is an Assistant Professor of Management Information Systems and Technology Management at SolBridge International School of Business.
 He is a graduate of Masters of Science in Information Technology and Doctor of Philosophy in Information Technology at Hannam University, Daejeon City, Republic of Korea.

 He was a former Dean of the College of Computer Studies of two Universities in the Philippines, the Wesleyan University-Philippines (WU-P) and the Angeles University Foundation (AUF).
 He also served as Program Chair of the Master in Information Technology (MIT) and Doctor of Information Technology (DIT) programs of AUF.
 He is a former President of the Philippine Operations of ToroCloud, a software development company based in Hong Kong with a branch in Sydney, Australia and Clark, Philippines.
 He was a former Commission on Information Technology Education (CITE) member and an accreditor of the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU).